oracle/weblogic-kubernetes-operator/documentation/4.1/content/managing-domains/model-in-image/overview.md

 ### Introduction

-Model in Image is an alternative to the operator's Domain in Image and Domain in PV domain types.
-See [Choose a domain home source type]({{< relref "/managing-domains/choosing-a-model/_index.md" >}}) for a comparison of operator domain types.

-Unlike Domain in PV and Domain in Image, Model in Image eliminates the need to pre-create your WebLogic domain home prior to deploying your Domain YAML file.
+Model in Image is an alternative to the operator's Domain in Image and Domain on PV domain home source types.
+For a comparison, see [Choose a domain home source type]({{< relref "/managing-domains/choosing-a-model/_index.md" >}}).
+Unlike Domain on PV and Domain in Image, Model in Image eliminates the need to pre-create your WebLogic domain home prior to deploying your Domain YAML file.

 It enables:

  - Defining a WebLogic domain home configuration using WebLogic Deploy Tooling (WDT) model files and application archives.
  - Embedding these files in a single image that also contains a WebLogic installation, and using the WebLogic Image Tool (WIT) to generate this image.
-Or, alternatively, embedding the files in one or more application specific images.
+Or, alternatively, embedding the files in one or more application-specific images.
  - Optionally, supplying additional model files using a Kubernetes ConfigMap.
  - Supplying Kubernetes Secrets that resolve macro references within the models.
    For example, a secret can be used to supply a database credential.
- - Updating WDT model files and artifacts at runtime.
-The WDT models are considered the source of truth and matches the domain configuration at all time.
+ - Updating WDT model files at runtime.
+The WDT models are considered the source of truth and match the domain configuration at all times.
 For example, you can add a data source to a running domain.
 See [Runtime updates](#runtime-updates) for details.

 This feature is supported for standard WLS domains.
 For JRF domains, use [Domain on PV]({{< relref "/managing-domains/domain-on-pv/overview.md" >}}).

 ### WebLogic Deploy Tooling models